JoshPeckCodes/JoshPeckCodes/readme.md

 Also: vibes, memes, and pretending volatility is part of the plan.

 ## 📬 Connect With Me
-If you want to talk tokenomics, airdrop speculation, moon theory, or discuss past rugs as a form of group therapy — I’m here.
+If you want to talk tokenomics, airdrop speculation, moon theory, psychedelics, or discuss past rugs as a form of group therapy - I’m here.

 **Stay degen.
 Stay blessed.
 Stay permanently on-chain.**